Internet traffic

 Internet traffic is the flow of data within the entire Internet, or in certain network links of its constituent networks.
 Common traffic measurements are total volume, in units of multiples of the byte, or as transmission rates in bytes per certain time units.

 As the topology of the Internet is not hierarchical, no single point of measurement is possible for total Internet traffic.
 Traffic data may be obtained from the Tier 1 network providers' peering points for indications of volume and growth.
 However, Such data excludes traffic that remains within a single service provider's network and traffic that crosses private peering points.

-As of December 2022 India and China controls almost half(48%) of the Internet traffic where as once a majority but now North America, Europe’s share got reduced to a quarter of the traffic of global internet.
+As of December 2022 almost half (48%) of mobile Internet traffic is in India and China, while North America and Europe have about a quarter.
+However, mobile traffic remains a minority of total internet traffic.

 Traffic sources

 File sharing constitutes a fraction of Internet traffic.
 The prevalent technology for file sharing is the BitTorrent protocol, which is a peer-to-peer (P2P) system mediated through indexing sites that provide resource directories.
 According to a Sandvine Research in 2013, Bit Torrent’s share of Internet traffic decreased by 20% to 7.4% overall, reduced from 31% in 2008.

+As of 2023, roughly 65% of all internet traffic came from video sites, up from 51% in 2016.

 Traffic management

+Internet traffic management, also known as application traffic management.

 The Internet does not employ any formally centralized facilities for traffic management.
 Its progenitor networks, especially the ARPANET established an early backbone infrastructure which carried traffic between major interchange centers for traffic, resulting in a tiered, hierarchical system of internet service providers (ISPs) within which the tier 1 networks provided traffic exchange through settlement-free peering and routing of traffic to lower-level tiers of ISPs.
 The dynamic growth of the worldwide network resulted in ever-increasing interconnections at all peering levels of the Internet, so a robust system was developed that could mediate link failures, bottlenecks, and other congestion at many levels.

 Economic traffic management (ETM) is the term that is sometimes used to point out the opportunities for seeding as a practice that caters to contribution within peer-to-peer file sharing and the distribution of content in the digital world in general.